 What you need, is a so called „Wörterbuch für Deutsch als Fremdsprache“ (dictionary for German as a foreign language).

 In this recently published dictionary “Wörterbuch Deutsch als Fremdsprache”, you find all the information you need to learn a correct German

-For example, the regular verb “ordnen” (to order) is in this dictionary presented in this way:
+For example, the regular verb “ordnen” (to order) presented is in this dictionary in the following way:

-On the right side, you see an explanation, which is brought up together with the verb.
+On the right side, you see an explanation, which is brought shown with the verb.